 Just be as authentic, empathetic, and transparent as possible in what you say.
 If you had a product launch coming up, just let your customers know what was planned and how it has changed things.
 This transparency will be very reassuring to customers at this time and promotes the idea that everyone is in it together.

 There are no set guidelines as to how to communicate with your customers during a crisis.
-The above tactics have worked for brands in the past and will continue to work during this crisis.
-The last piece of advice I can give during this time is to always adapt and learn with your marketing tactics, while always listening to your customers.
-Being responsive and authentic is crucial to e-commerce success during this time.
+The above tactics have worked for brands in the past and should continue to work during future crises.